oppia/oppia-web-developer-docs/Validation-of-handler-args.md

 ```

 ### Extra arguments
 Any received arguments which do not correspond to a schema in the handler class are treated as extra arguments.
 By default, schema_utils will raise AssertionError for extra args.
-However, for html handlers, extra args are allowed (to accommodate e.g. utm parameters which are not used by the backend but needed for analytics -- see this link for an explanation).
+However, for html handlers, extra args are allowed (to accommodate e.g. utm parameters which are not used by the backend but needed for analytics -- see [this link](https://support.google.com/analytics/answer/1033863?hl=en#zippy=%2Cin-this-article) for an explanation).
 Note that the schema for HTML handlers can be written in the usual way.
 (The functionality for allowing extra arguments in HTML handlers is already handled by the schema validation infrastructure.)

 ### Handlers with no arguments
 Handlers with no request arguments still need a schema defined, otherwise you will face NotImplemented Error.
-In this case, the schema should look like the following (note that the keys for HANDLER_ARGS_SCHEMA depend on which handler methods are present):
+In this case, the schema should look like the following (note that the keys for HANDLER_ARGS_SCHEMAS depend on which handler methods are present):
 ```
         URL_PATH_ARGS_SCHEMAS = {}
         HANDLER_ARGS_SCHEMAS = {